Starch and Sucrose intolerance

 - Bread

-- Rice, pasta, and other pasta
+- Rice, pasta, and other grains

 - Processed foods, such as cookies, sweets, and sauces.